praeclarumjj3/CuML/CuNaiveBayes/README.md

 Follow the below instructions to test the code on google colab:

--Set GPU as the hardware accelerator from the top menu using the following steps:
+- Set GPU as the hardware accelerator from the top menu using the following steps:

   Runtime-> Change runtime type -> select GPU as hardware accelerator